 Some people brag about throwing up after a workout.
 However, feeling nauseated or throwing up after exercise is not always a good thing.
 It could be the result of serious exercise problems, including overexertion, dehydration or poor eating before your workout.

-Since nausea can stop you from exercising, it's best to find out what is causing your post-workout vomiting in order to learn how to prevent the condition so you can continue to achieve your daily fitness goals.
+Since nausea can stop you from exercising, it's best to find out what's causing your post-workout vomiting so you can prevent the condition and continue to achieve your daily fitness goals.

 Along with vomiting at the end of a workout, you may experiences other symptoms as a precursor to nausea.
 You may also experience faintness or dizziness, both which can contribute to your nausea.
 The symptoms may manifest at the end of a long and particularly grueling workout.

 Ensure that you have water handy and take a short break, allowing your pulse to return to a resting rate.
 If you decide to begin exercising again in the same session, start at the lowest intensity possible until you feel comfortable enough to increase your speed or intensity.

 The best way to deal with nausea and vomiting after exercise is to prevent it.
 Since both fasting and full meals can affect how your body reacts to a workout, it's best to have a small and nutritious snack before hitting the gym.
-An apple with peanut butter, a protein bar or dried fruit and nuts can help power your body without making you feel full or sick.
+An apple with peanut butter, a protein bar, or dried fruit and nuts can help power your body without making you feel full or sick.